hissssst/pathex/guides/tutorials/basics.md

 > path :some_atom / ^x # Wrong
 > ```

-Each type of value used in `path` corresponds to one or more types of Elixir collections
+Each type of value used in a `path` corresponds to one or more types of Elixir collections

 * Strings, tuples, maps, functions, lists are treated only as `Map` keys.
 * Atoms are treated as `Map` or `Keyword` keys.